DCS-training/DECODE-WinterSchool/README.md

 ## Software installation
 ### Finding Patterns Across Data
 For this class we are going to use [R](https://www.r-project.org/) and [R studio](https://posit.co/).
-If you are new to it do not worry we have created an easy to use link that will allow you to visualise and play around with the code for this class. just press the button below.
+If you are new to it do not worry we have created an easy to use link that will allow you to visualise and play around with the code for this class.
+Below in the **Material Section**.

 ### Data Science in the Wild
 For this class we are going to use [Python](https://www.python.org/) and [Jupyter Notebooks](https://jupyter.org/).
-If you are new to it do not worry we have created an easy to use link that will allow you to visualise and play around with the code for this class. just press the button below.
+If you are new to it do not worry we have created an easy to use link that will allow you to visualise and play around with the code for this class.
+Below in the **Material Section**.

 ### Network Analysis with Gephi